 There is no one best naming convention it depends on your organization’s size and requirements.
-First, let’s look at some things you need to consider, and what problems you may run into when using a particular naming scheme.

 - Legacy applications or computer systems with 8 character limit